 The Company entered into fixed price physical transactions and one financial swap for the current programmed buying period.
 The Company entered into fixed price physical transactions rather than executing financial swaps for the current programmatic buying period.
 Fixed prices consist of locked-in prices for physical supplies.
 As discussed in Appendix E, the Company utilizes a multi-tiered buying approach for locking in or hedging gas supply prices.
 The Company monitors market conditions and stands ready to execute financial swaps when market and pricing conditions warrant.
 At the time the current procurement strategy was made, the forward price spread between the November 2019 through October 2020 period and the November 2022 through October 2023 period was less than 20%, which was deemed a reasonable and manageable spread given market intelligence available.
-Figure 4-10 provides a graph showing the Company's projected weighted average cost of gas (WACOG), including the base case carbon adder, for the 2020 IRP.
+Figure 4-11 provides a graph showing the Company's projected weighted average cost of gas (WACOG for the 2023 IRP.

-Figure 4-10: Projected Cascade WACOG as of June 2020
+Figure 4-11: Projected Cascade WACOG as of May 2022

-With the assistance of Gelber & Associates (G&A or Gelber), an energy consulting firm with 30 years of experience in utility hedging, Cascade has continued to evolve its hedging practices to develop a hedging plan that uses a data-driven approach, and provides the flexibility to manage both upside price risk and downside hedge loss risk.
+With the assistance of Gelber & Associates (G&A or Gelber), an energy consulting firm with 30 years of experience in utility hedging, Cascade has continued to evolve its hedging practices to develop a hedging plan that uses a data-driven approach and provides the flexibility to manage both upside price risk and downside hedge loss risk.